-Report to Local Plan Executive Advisory Panel May 2016: Options Assessment and Selection (& supporting papers); Report to Local Plan Executive Advisory Panel Sept & Oct 2016: Assessment of Selected Spatial Options (& supporting papers); Harborough District Potential Development Options Strategic Transport Assessment 2015; Harborough District Local Plan Preliminary Traffic Impact Assessment, November 2016; Leicester and Leicestershire Housing and Economic Development Need Assessment (HEDNA) 2017; Strategic Housing Land Availability Assessment (SHLAA), 2016; Harborough Strategic Employment Land Availability Assessment (SELAA), 2017; The Leicester and Leicestershire City Deal, 2014; The Leicester and Leicestershire Growth Deal, 2014, 2015 and 2017; The Midlands Connect Strategy, 2017; The Midlands Engine for Growth, 2017; and Sustainability Appraisal, 2017.
+Does it meet national planning policy and guidance?
+Yes - NPPF Paragraph 17.
+Leicester and Leicestershire Strategic Growth Statement, 2016; LLEP Logistics & Distribution Sector Growth Plan, 2015; Report to Local Plan-Executive Advisory Panel-May 2016: Options Assessment and Selection (& supporting papers); Report to Local Plan Executive Advisory Panel Sept & Oct 2016: Assessment of Selected Spatial Options (& supporting papers); Report to the Local Plan Executive Advisory Panel on 17 October 2016: Settlement Hierarchy - Village Groups Harborough District Potential Development Options Strategic Transport Assessment 2015; Harborough District Local Plan Preliminary Traffic Impact Assessment, November 2016; Leicester and Leicestershire Housing and Economic Development Need Assessment (HEDNA) 2017; Strategic Housing Land Availability Assessment (SHLAA), 2016; Harborough Strategic Employment Land Availability Assessment (SELAA), 2017; The Leicester and Leicestershire City Deal, 2014; The Leicester and Leicestershire Growth Deal, 2014, 2015 and 2017; The Midlands Connect Strategy, 2017; The Midlands Engine for Growth, 2017; and Sustainability Appraisal, 2017.
 Which Local Plan objectives will it meet?
-Housing Employment Location of development Infrastructure Protection of local services Town/village centres Transport How will it be implemented?
+1 - Housing 2 - Employment 3 - Location of development 4 - Infrastructure 5 - Protection of local services 8 - Town/village centres 10 - Transport How will it be implemented?
 Through the provision of the policies in Parts B and C of this Local Plan, neighbourhood plans and decisions on planning applications.
 How will it be monitored?
-Through the annual Authority Monitoring Report by: 1. an annual measure of the extent to which the completion of dwellings complies with the identified annual requirement for additional dwellings; 2. an annual measure of whether there is a supply of specific 2. an annual measure of whether there is a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against the housing requirements (together with an additional buffer of 5% or 20% depending upon whether there has been a record of persistent under delivery of housing); 3. an annual measure of the cumulative amount and types of commercial floorspace compared to those planned for over the whole period; and 4. the monitoring of site/area-specific policies.
+Through the annual Authority Monitoring Report by: 1. an annual measure of the extent to which the completion of dwellings complies with the identified annual requirement for additional dwellings; 2. an annual measure of whether there is a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against the housing requirements (together with an additional buffer of 5% or 20% depending upon whether there has been a record of persistent under delivery of housing); 3. an annual measure of the cumulative amount and types of commercial floorspace compared to those planned for over the whole period; and 4. the monitoring of site/area-specific policies.